whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 ## When you think you are done

+1. Update Clover, kexts, and efi files.
-1. Backup your /L*/E* by copying them to the system EFI partition and/or USB EFI partition
+2. Backup your /L*/E* by copying them to the system EFI partition and/or USB EFI partition

-## Problems with the polling mode in other laptops
-1. Enabling FMCN and SSCN and their automatic assignment fixed the issues with the macOS recognizing a single click input as multiple clicks in my X510UA-BQ490.
-X510UA-BQ492 experiences the same issue when the laptop runs on battery even after implementing the fix.
-Custom FMCN and SSCN configuration may be required.
-Refer to https://github.com/hieplpvip/ASUS-ZENBOOK-HACKINTOSH/blob/master/src/hotpatch/SSDT-I2CBUS.dsl and ask for help at the VoodooI2C helpdesk

 ## Other things
 1. OpenCore (10.15 Beta 2)